pverscha/phd_thesis/12-chapter_3_unipept_desktop_v2.md

 \renewcommand{\sectionmark}[1]{\markright{\textsf{Chapter \thechapter.~ Proteogenomics analysis in Unipept Desktop}}}

 *On February 10, 2023, version 2.0 of the Unipept Desktop application was released.
-A lot of work has gone into the development of this new version, since it first introduced the concept of targeted protein reference databases.
+A lot of work has gone into the development of this new version since it first introduced the concept of targeted protein reference databases.
-These targeted databases contain only those proteins that are associated with a list of organisms (provided by the user).
+These targeted databases contain only those proteins that are associated with a list of organisms that is provided by the user.
 This not only increases the taxonomic and functional resolution of a metaproteomics analysis (by decreasing the chance of random protein matches), but also provides basic support for proteogenomics analysis.*

 *I have taken the lead in the creation of the manuscript that I included in this chapter.
-The case study that's presented here could not have been written without the fantastic help of Dr. Alessandro Tanca.*
+The case study that's presented here could not have been written without the fantastic help of Dr. Alessandro Tanca and Dr. Marcello Abbondio of the University of Sassari, Italy.
+Both of them helped me validating the results produced of the latest iteration of the Unipept Desktop application and performed a lot of in-depth analyses to figure out where possible inconsistencies were coming from.*

 \newpage